When to perform UX Design Testing?

-Modern applications need to have key accessibility features built into the structure to ensure that people with special abilities can interact with and use the application intuitively using screen readers, speed recognition, magnification, and special keyboards.
+Modern applications must have key accessibility features built into the structure to ensure that people with special abilities can interact with and use the application intuitively using screen readers, speed recognition, magnification, and special keyboards.

 Hence, conducting accessibility testing ties into the overall importance of usability testing.

 Optimizing the UX to be discovered by the search algorithms is an important criterion to ensure user discoverability.
-Product designers should be aware of Google’s obsession with speed and its preference for products and services adhering to highly optimized design elements.
+Product designers should know Google’s obsession with speed and its preference for products and services adhering to highly optimized design elements.

 Many applications try to cramp functionalities to enhance the chances of users’ engagement but compromise the overall user experience.

 Ensuring user-friendliness is a top priority because users will not engage with an application that is too complex or intimidating.
 The importance of usability testing is to point out such non-intuitive UX elements.